Undergraduate Advising

 • Appointments are scheduled no more than two weeks in advance.

-• If there are no appointments available in the system, it's probably a busy time of year.
-Check back the next day, when more times may open up.
+• If there are no appointments available in the system check back the next day, when more times may open up.

-Drop-in advising will take place virtually.
-Please check in here during the following times:
+SHESC drop-in advising takes place over the phone.
+You may check in during the following times:

 Tuesdays - 9 a.m.—noon